Research Benefits

 Assessing the risk and consequences of addiction.

-Our research program addresses alcohol and nicotine addiction, two of the three leading causes of preventable death in the USA, as well as emerging efforts in cannabinoid addiction.
+Our research program addresses alcohol and nicotine addiction, factors in two of the three leading causes of preventable death in the USA, and recently initiated studies on fetal effects of cannabinoid exposure.
 The program utilizes the propensity of NHPs to self-administer psychoactive substances in a repeated manner that recapitulates addictive disorders in humans.
 Our program is organized to identify key endocrine aspects of the risk for heavy alcohol drinking, particularly as related to the stress-axis response, menstrual cycle quality and immune system regulation.
 We can identify the specific brain changes associated with the transition from low and moderate use of a psychoactive substance (alcohol, nicotine, cannabinoids) to the development of dependence.
-We also explore a genetic basis of nicotine and alcohol comorbidity by focusing on genes specific to risk for smoking in humans that also occur in monkeys.
-Our program is able to assess the effects of in utero exposure to alcohol, and nicotine on fetal brain growth using in vivo MRI imaging.
-Finally, we are able to test interventions that may decrease addictive alcohol drinking and alcohol/nicotine co-morbidity in partnership with pharmaceutical companies.
+We also explore a genetic basis of alcohol and nicotine use disorders by focusing on epigenetic changes to genes involved in sensory and cognitive processes.
+Our program is able to assess the effects of in utero exposure to alcohol, cannabinoids and nicotine on fetal brain growth using the ONPRC in vivo MRI atlas of the rhesus monkey fetal brain.
+Finally, we are able to test interventions that may decrease excessive alcohol drinking including a successful gene therapy approach to upregulated dopamine transmission in brain reward pathways.

-This year, an estimated one million infants will be exposed to addictive drugs.
+Exposure rates of alcohol, nicotine or cannabinoids are unknown however, it is estimated that the about 1 to 5 per 100 school children (or 1% to 5% of the population) in the United States and some Western European have fetal alcohol exposure ).
 This figure continues to rise, and with it, the tragic effects.
-Children born to substance-abusing mothers are often addicts at birth, suffering withdrawal symptoms like seizures, vomiting and breathing problems.
-Alcohol leads to deformation and irreversible brain damage; nicotine use can rob a child of healthy lungs for life and increase risk of ADD and obesity.
 With recent trends in legalization, there is a growing and unknown consequence of in utero exposure to cannabinoids and marijuana.
 Perhaps we can’t prevent maternal substance abuse.
 But we can help protect the children who suffer the consequences.
 Scientists at ONPRC are leading the way in developing technologies that combat both the addiction and the negative effects of maternal addiction on their infants.
 We have created models that reproduce the changes in fetal brain and lung development seen in affected human infants.
 Our discoveries have led to new therapeutic approaches that lessen effects of maternal drug use on the unborn.
-With these innovative breakthroughs, we can give desperately needed help to those most at risk—and least capable of caring for themselves.

 Obesity and diabetes are twin epidemics with global impact on public health.

-The modern Western diet is the leading contributor to these severe metabolic conditions.
-Characterized by an over-consumption of energy-dense foods, the way we eat leads to an increase in adipose tissue, resulting in insulin resistance, metabolic syndrome and diabetes.
+The modern diet, high in saturated fat and sugars, combined with a decrease in physical activity, are leading contributors to these severe metabolic conditions.
+The over-consumption of energy-dense foods leads to an increase in adipose tissue, resulting in insulin resistance, metabolic syndrome, and type 2 diabetes.
 Once these conditions arise, they are difficult, if not impossible, to reverse.